MEASURE 11 ROBBERY CHARGES IN OREGON

-- A person commits the crime of robbery in the second degree if the person (Robbery in the 3rd degree) and the person:
+- According to ORS § 164.395, a person commits the crime of robbery in the second degree if the person (Robbery in the 3rd degree) and the person:

 - (a) Represents by word or conduct that the person is armed with what purports to be a dangerous or deadly weapon; or

 - (b) Is aided by another person actually present.

 3RD DEGREE ROBBERY CHARGE UNDER MEASURE 11 IN OREGON

 - According to ORS 164.395, a person commits the crime of robbery in the third degree if in the course of committing or attempting to commit theft or unauthorized use of a vehicle, the person uses or threatens the immediate use of physical force upon another person with the intent of:

 - (a) Preventing or overcoming resistance to the taking of the property or to retention thereof immediately after the taking; or

 - (b) Compelling the owner of such property or another person to deliver the property or to engage in other conduct which might aid in the commission of the theft or unauthorized use of a vehicle.

 Robert L. Sepp, Attorney at Law has many years of experience with a wide range of crimes.
 Measure 11 robbery charges are very serious felonies, but he will fight for your continued freedom.
 Contact Robert L. Sepp today and learn whether your case qualifies for a free consultation.

 Located in West Linn, Robert L. Sepp, Attorney at Law is proud to represent clients in the Portland metro area, Willamette Valley, Oregon Coast, Bend, Medford, Eugene and throughout the entire state of Oregon.